Euclid. Populating a dark universe with galaxies using SciPIC: Validating Flagship mocks

-For FS2-Deep, we extend the pipeline to populate haloes down to a minimum mass of $10^9 \, h^{-1} \, M_{\odot}$ and up to $z=10$.
+The EDS is expected to be approximately two magnitudes fainter than the EWS.
+In this case, we estimate a minimum halo mass of $5 \times 10^{9} \, h^{-1} M_\odot$, which in the FS2-Deep simulation corresponds to a halo of approximately 50 particles.
+Although this mass limit is higher than the minimum mass of our halo catalogue, these haloes are affected by incompleteness and discreteness effects.
+To obtain a mass-complete halo catalogue, we applied a procedure similar to that described in \citetalias{Castander2024}, which is detailed in Appendix~\ref{sec:deep_halo}.
+Then, to run \texttt{SciPIC} on the FS2-Deep light cone we extended the pipeline to populate haloes down to a minimum mass of $10^9 \, h^{-1} \, M_{\odot}$ and up to $z=10$.
 Details on the HMF computation and corrections to the halo mass and concentrations are presented in Appendix~\ref{sec:deep_halo}.
-AM relations computed for the FS2-Deep light-cone are presented in Appendix~\ref{sec:AM_deep}, where we use the COSMOS2020 catalogue \citep{COSMOS2020} to compute the LF for the whole redshift range.
-In order to assign an SED to each galaxy, we modify this module to reach the limiting redshift by transforming the $g-r$ colour distribution to distributions of redshifted colours in COSMOS2020.
+The AM relations computed for the FS2-Deep light cone are presented in Appendix~\ref{sec:AM_deep}, where we describe using the COSMOS2020 catalogue \citep{COSMOS2020} to compute the LF for the whole redshift range.
+To assign an SED to each galaxy, we modified this module to reach the limiting redshift by transforming the $g-r$ colour distribution to distributions of redshifted colours in COSMOS2020.
 Further details regarding the extension of the pipeline for the luminosity and the SED assignment can be found in~\cite{Ramakrishnan2025b}.
-In the case of FS2-Wide, we perform the same procedure as that described in \citetalias{Castander2024} and obtain the galaxy fluxes in several bands for all galaxies up to $z=3$.
+In the case of FS2-Wide, we performed the same procedure as that described in \citetalias{Castander2024} and obtained the galaxy fluxes in several bands for all galaxies up to $z=3$.
 The main modification in this case is the update of the AM relations with redshift, using the calibrated HOD parameters.
 Details on these measurements are presented in Appendix~\ref{sec:AM_deep}.

-For both simulations, we do not assign morphological properties and intrinsic shapes, since a new calibration for these modules is going to be implemented in a future work (Gonzalez et al., in prep.).
+For both simulations, we did not assign morphological properties and intrinsic shapes, since a new calibration for these modules is going to be implemented in a future work (Gonzalez et al., in prep.).
 It is important to highlight that we do not consider a dependence on redshift of the optimised parameters.
 The redshift dependence of the assigned galaxy properties is indirectly introduced by the intrinsic evolution of the HMF and the observed LFs considered for the computation of the AM.
+Taking into account the minimum masses of the catalogues after corrections for incompleteness and discreteness, the generated FS2-Wide and FS2-Deep galaxy mocks are complete up to a limiting $r$-band apparent magnitudes of approximately 26 and 30, respectively, at $z=0.1$.